Han5991/create-nextjs-template/README.md

 ## Dependencies

 This template includes a number of dependencies to get you started with Next.js and TypeScript, as well as tools for linting and formatting your code.
+It also includes React Query for data fetching and state management, and Panda CSS for styling your application.

 ## License